algorandfoundation/docs/docs/get-details/dapps/what_is_a_dapp.md

-title: What is a dApp?
+title: What is a dapp?

 # Overview